PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ### ClickHouse Cloud’s Architecture

 ClickHouse Cloud flips ClickHouse’s monolithic architecture on its head.
-ClickHouse Cloud is ClickHouse Inc.’s paid offering that helps bridge the gap between ClickHouse and BigQuery (immensely).
+ClickHouse Cloud is ClickHouse Inc.’s paid offering that helps bridge the gap between ClickHouse and BigQuery.
 Not only does ClickHouse Cloud provide a UI for interfacing with ClickHouse like BigQuery, it deploys ClickHouse on decoupled storage and compute on AWS.

 ![ClickHouse Cloud Architecture.png](../images/blog/clickhouse-vs-bigquery/clickhouse-cloud-architecture.png)